-Communicating with our customers and the community means meeting them where they are.
-IEUA continues to offer updates via Facebook, YouTube, Twitter, Instagram, LinkedIn, and two educational blogs.
-IEUA hosts two Instagram pages, one for IEUA @IEUAWater and one for the Chino Creek Wetlands and Educational Park @chinocreekwetlands.
+Because communicating with our customers and community means meeting them where they are, IEUA continues to offer updates via Facebook, YouTube, Twitter, Instagram, and two educational blogs.
+IEUA has created an Instagram page for the agency at @ieuawater, as well as one for the Chino Creek Wetlands and Educational Park (CCWEP) at @chinocreekwetlands.
 The social media platforms allow IEUA to provide up-to-the-minute information on events, news, education programs, drought updates, water-wise tips, park updates and wildlife facts.
-Blog content is promoted via IEUA's social media channels and website.
+Blog content is promoted via IEUA's Facebook page and website.